 See the Workflow Transitions section for a detailed discussion of what each stage of the workflow generation process entails.

 An action will return a result as described below.
 If the result is a failure, an error message will be available in Manage on the Management screen.
+These result types can be referenced and used as conditions.

 - Success – the action ran successfully without error.